wrideout/dotvim/README.md

 * [Vim-Multiple-Cursors](https://github.com/terryma/vim-multiple-cursors.git)

 Note that the [cscope](http://cscope.sourceforge.net/) application must be installed, as the cscope-maps plugin and several mappings rely on it.

+FZF as utilized within this configuration is not a Vim plugin per-se, but rather an outside script that is called by a keybinding.
+FZF must be installed in the system environment to be able to be called from this configuration.

 # Colorschemes
 The following colorschemes are provided: